needle-mirror/com.unity.xr.meta-openxr/Documentation~/features/planes.md

 ---
 # Planes

 This page is a supplement to the AR Foundation [Plane detection](xref:arfoundation-plane-detection) manual.
-The following sections only contain information about APIs where Meta Quest exhibits unique platform-specific behavior.
+The following sections only contain information about APIs where Meta's OpenXR runtime exhibits unique behavior.

 [!include[](../snippets/arf-docs-tip.md)]

-## Space setup
+## Space Setup

-To use planes on Meta Quest devices, the user must first complete [Space Setup](xref:meta-openxr-device-setup#space-setup).
+Before your app can access planes from Meta's OpenXR runtime, the user must first complete [Space Setup](xref:meta-openxr-device-setup#space-setup) on their device.

 Unlike other AR platforms, Meta OpenXR does not dynamically discover planes at runtime.
-Instead, the Unity OpenXR: Meta queries the device's Space Setup data and returns all plane components that are stored in its [Scene Model](https://developer.oculus.com/documentation/native/android/openxr-scene-overview#scene-model).
+Instead, this provider queries the device's Space Setup data and returns all plane components that are stored in its [Scene Model](https://developer.oculus.com/documentation/native/android/openxr-scene-overview#scene-model).
 Some entities in the Scene Model, such as Tables or Couches, include planes, while others do not.

 > [!IMPORTANT]
-> If Space Setup is not complete, AR Foundation cannot use plane data.
+> If Space Setup is not complete, AR Foundation cannot access plane data from the device.
 If your app requires planes, you can use [scene capture](xref:meta-openxr-session#scene-capture) to prompt the user to complete Space Setup.

+## Permissions

+Your app's user must grant an Android system permission before you can access plane data.
+Refer to [Permissions](xref:meta-openxr-scene-setup#permissions) for more information.

 ## Trackable ID